-The Coordinator of Circulation & Technical Services, Young Adult Services Librarian, and Local History & Genealogy Librarian shall be considered as “professional” employees.
+The Coordinator of Circulation & Technical Services, Programs Librarian, and Local History & Genealogy Librarian shall be considered as “professional” employees.
 They are considered exempt from overtime pay.

 A job description is a written statement of the essential functions of the job.
 These descriptions also contain information regarding the skills and abilities required in order to perform the essential functions of a job as well as information concerning reporting relationships and working conditions.